Can you dig it?

-Local 49 has partnered with Minnesota Virtual Academy to offer the Operating Engineers Pathway to high school students.
+Local 49 has partnered with Minnesota Virtual Academy and WesternND Career and Technical Education to offer the Operating Engineers Pathway to high school students.

-- Students will receive credit towards Local 49’s Apprenticeship Program based on number of pathway courses completed.
+- Students will receive credit toward Local 49’s Apprenticeship Program based on the number of pathway courses completed.

-- Access to career counseling and guidance into the Operating Engineer field for apprenticeships.
+- Participants have access to career counseling and guidance into the operating engineer field for apprenticeships.

 Basic Grade and Construction Math

 In the construction industry, grading is the work of ensuring a level base, or a grade with a specific slope.
-Grade construction work is needed in almost any building project, from laying a building foundation, to landscaping, or even roadwork.
-In this course, you will be introduced to core equipment used in the staking process, as well as Personal Protective Equipment (PPE) used in the construction industry.
+Grade construction work is needed in almost any building project, from laying a building foundation to landscaping to roadwork.
+In this course, you will be introduced to core equipment used in the staking process, as well as personal protective equipment (PPE) used in the construction industry.
 Communication processes used in the construction industry for interpreting and setting grade are also an important part of this course.
 Finally, you will learn mathematical concepts related to the construction industry for grade staking.